drush-ops/drush/README.txt

      go to them, but they are in the minority.
 Most pronounce Drush so that it rhymes with hush, rush, flush, etc. This is the preferred pronunciation.

+  Q: Does Drush have unit tests?
+  A: Drush has an excellent suite of unit tests.
+See the README.txt file in the /tests subdirectory for
+     more information.

 CREDITS
 =======